ajschumacher/Data_Jumpstart_R/README.md

-# Introduction to R
+# Intermediate Topics in R

-My NYU Data Services Introduction to R slides in progress.
+My NYU Data Services Intermediate Topics in R slides in progress.